 Better to have a short life, that is full of what you like doing,

-For the full speach of Mr. Alan Watts watch this video.
+For the full speech of Mr. Alan Watts watch this video.
 There is a very powerful message in this great little 3 minutes clip.
-Watch.
-And think.

 CREATE YOUR OWN FREEDOM AND LIVE YOUR DREAM